TheMLGBros/TheGridsProject/README.md

 This implementation is intentionally lightweight and is aimed at CPU training on a laptop.

+During training each player is controlled by a separate ``DQNAgent``.
+The agent uses an \(epsilon\)-greedy policy to pick from the valid actions returned by the environment.
+Q-values are produced by a small feed-forward network with two fully connected layers of 128 units each.
+After every step the transition is stored in a replay buffer and the network is updated from a sampled batch.
+The exploration rate decays from 1.0 to 0.1 across training episodes.
+When training finishes the weights of ``agent1`` are saved to ``dqn_model.pth``.

 ## Watching AI vs AI With Graphics